 One to One Support Services as an employer

 This Scheme not only covers our responsibilities as an education provider but as one of an employer within the local area.
-We have an ambition to recruit, retain and develop high quality staff; that one to one support services will be the employer of first choice for the local community and beyond.
-One to One Support services currently holds the Investors in People Gold Standard as an external validation of our commitment to staff training and development.
+We have the ambition to recruit, retain and develop high-quality staff; that One to One Support Services will be the employer of the first choice for the local community and beyond.
+One to One Support Services currently holds the Investors in People Gold Standard as an external validation of our commitment to staff training and development.

 1. Review our jobs regularly and remove any requirements that are unnecessary and may exclude certain groups.

 2. Advertise our vacancies widely to attract a diversity of applicant.